devluanna/api-wishly-app/README.md

 ## 📚 Business Rule
 <br />
-- Creating Wishlists:
+- Creating Wishlists:<br />
- - Any authenticated user can create wishlists.
+Any authenticated user can create wishlists.<br />
- - A wishlist can be public or private.
+A wishlist can be public or private.<br />
-- Subscribing to Wishlists:
+- Subscribing to Wishlists:<br />
- - Public wishlists: Subscription is automatic.
+Public wishlists: Subscription is automatic.<br />
- - Private wishlists: The wishlist owner must approve or deny the subscription.
+Private wishlists: The wishlist owner must approve or deny the subscription.<br />
-- Guests and Products:
+- Guests and Products:<br />
- - Users with approved connections can be invited to a private wishlist.
+Users with approved connections can be invited to a private wishlist.<br />
- - Only users connected to the owner can nominate products.
+Only users connected to the owner can nominate products.<br />
-- Events and Wishlists:
+- Events and Wishlists:<br />
- - Each event must be linked to a single wishlist.
+Each event must be linked to a single wishlist.<br />
- - The status of an event can be updated by the owner.
+The status of an event can be updated by the owner.
 <br />
 <br />